 Okay, now you have only 70 days remaining.

-- Go through all the simple, free, and easy-to-learn online notes available in clearias.com.
-Also, check our downloads section and store for any newly released study materials.
+Go through all the simple, free, and easy-to-learn online notes available in clearias.com.

-- Revise the practice questions we email you for free.
+Revise the practice the Most Probable Questions we email you for free.

 ClearIAS Action Plan for Prelims: Day 61 – Day 90

 You will be nearing the final lap now.
 Some recommendations at this stage: